coder-miguel/theforum/README.md

 thread and all the replies to the thread.
 It will allow users to post topics to the public forum or to restrict access to a topic by group.
 Posts restricted to a group will only be viewable and repliable by members of the group.

+## Attempt 1 Feedback

+Apr 4 at 9:32am

+Good job, and interesting topic.
+A few notes I have:

+- I am not sure what the google drive link is supposed to be for, but I do not have access.

+- In the future, please make sure your lines for your diagram are not overlapping.
+This makes it difficult to understand what it's representing.

+- Your Thread table has a reply_id attribute, but this is not needed as far as I understand since you store thread_id in the Reply table (and Reply is the 'many' table).

+- Your rules state that a Reply can only have 1 or more content attachments, but your diagram suggests that it can have 0 content attachments.
+If only stuff like files/images are considered attachments (not the text of the reply), then I could see the diagram's assumption working, but if text is considered a content attachment then I could see the rule's assumption working.

+- I would rename your 'user_id' attribute in Group to something like 'owner_id' to distinguish it from users in the group who are not the owner.

+- It will be interesting to see how you handle a thread being able to be part of multiple groups but only viewable by those groups.
+I'm not entirely sure why this functionality is needed (rather than just having threads belonging to 1 or 0 groups), but I don't see why it's a problem if you would like to implement it this way.
+Feel free to email me (eme65@case.edu) or visit my office hours if you have any questions or need help moving forward.

+- Emil Ekambaram

 ## Updated ER Diagram